I had one of those weird, flapping-mouth stunned moments on Wednesday. And it didn’t even have anything to do with President Trump.

 Menstruation is a biological function that discriminates on the basis of sex.
 Feel free to label it sexist, because it is.
 But then you also need to label anything that penalises women for menstruating as sexist.
 Like, say a GST on sanitary products.

-If you’d like to attack Share the Dignity for being sexist, perhaps a great way to redirect your anger is to sign the petition to remove the GST from sanitary products in Australia.
-That would be an excellent first step in ensuring that, one day, Share the Dignity needn’t exist at all.
+If you’d like to attack Share the Dignity for being sexist, perhaps a great way to redirect your anger is to help change our culture so that domestic violence and homelessness doesn’t hapoen.
+That would be an excellent step in ensuring that, one day, Share the Dignity needn’t exist at all.